ahmedshh/merge-airguardians/README.md

 3. **Windows-Only Compatibility**: The `start.bat` file works only on Windows systems.
 For other operating systems, the app must be started manually or through Docker.

 ---

-Let us know if you encounter any issues or need further clarification.